 - will only be made to organisations, or clusters of groups, requiring office accommodation for 30 or more hours per week.

 Betty Campbell was an Eastern ward councillor for 15 years from 1968 and helped established the community services section of the council, which supported community and pensioners centres, citizens advice bureau and a shoppers creche.
 In the early 1980’s Betty promoted and advocated for a permanent home for voluntary agencies in Wellington which opened in 1988, initially above the James Smith Car Parking Building and then later at the Harbour City Centre, the home for 45 organisations carried her name.
 In 2006 this became the accommodation assistance fund.
-You can read more about Betty Campbell here.
+Read more about Betty Campbell on Te Papa website.